Request a Call from our Workforce Experts

 Hiring the wrong person can result in high costs for the organization and the consequences go beyond turnover costs; there are costs associated with decreased work production, a disrupted company culture, and potential loss of customers & revenue.

-Work Institute’s Recruitment Studies reveal perceptions of the recruiting experience, how to improve it, and how to hire the workers needed.
+Work Institute’s Candidate Experience Studies reveal perceptions of the recruiting experience, how to improve it, and how to hire the workers needed.
 Common recruitment complaints include:

 - Top applicants vanish during the hiring decision-making process